Visiting Us

 The marsh is important for fish spawning and waterfowl habitat.
 The wetland contains swamp, marsh and fens.
 This area is also considered to be important for waterfowl staging, moulting and breeding, and as a migratory passerine, shorebird or raptor stopover area.
 Bald eagles are sometimes seen in the area.
 It is ideal for hunting, boating, hiking, birding, nature appreciation, cranberry picking and fishing.
 Cranberries are often for sale in autumn in the North Bay farmer's market, and many local residents go out into the bog to pick them.

 The cranberry marsh is also well known for the trumpeter swan reintroduction program.
 Callander Bay and the Cranberry Marsh were once home to trumpeter swans, but they disappeared due to hunting and loss of habitat.
 Once found all over North America, by 1933, there were only 77 individual swans known to be living in Canada, and 50 in the United States.
 Thankfully, with increased conservation efforts, trumpeter swans are no longer considered endangered in North America.
-However, Ontario is home to a mere 348 swns, and at that size, the population is not yet self-sustaining.
+However, Ontario is home to a mere 348 swans, and at that size, the population is not yet self-sustaining.

 A pair of trumpeter swans had settled in the Cranberry Marshes of Callander Bay in 1999, but were killed by hunters the first day of hunting season, 2001.